Curriculum Policy Statement v.2 Nov 2020

 - expressive arts and design

-Children transitioning from the EYFS to a year 1 class will follow a play based approach to learning around the core areas of the curriculum (English, Maths, Science, Computing and PSHE) within the Autumn Term, to aid streamline transitions.
+Children transitioning from the EYFS to a year 1 class will follow a play-based approach to learning around the core areas of the curriculum (English, Maths, Science, Computing and PSHE) throughout the Autumn Term.
+We believe this is central to supporting positive and successful transitions to the next step in every child’s school career.
 Structured teaching and learning opportunities will be built in to the day as appropriate.
-By the Spring and Summer term, children in a year 1 class will be expected to access the curriculum via a more structured model.
+By the Spring and Summer term, children in a year 1 class will be expected to access the curriculum following the formal 3-part learning model.

 These key areas are taught as part of a thematic three-year cycle approach to the curriculum.
 This is structured around repeated routines which help develop understanding, engagement and anticipation.